nicho-n/unwanted-cows/README.md

 ![An ASCII art cow is used as a profile description on instagram.com](sample.png "Unwanted Cows")

-Without the empty-but-full characters, everything will stick to the left-side of the screen:
+Without regular spaces, the leading ones get stripped out, making everything will stick to the left-side of the screen.
+You cannot draw "legs" without this special character.

 ![Without the hack, the ASCII art cow is a mess.
 It's limbs are unable to float in the middle of the textbox](sample2.png "Unwanted Cows, without the script applied")